mtchd/scala-talk/llamas.md

 ---

-You're fired!
 We're switching back to object orientated, that was too hard.

 ---